 - Branded content: take a PR approach and create informative videos in line with native advertising rather than actual ads.
 Then, pitch these to publications in your industry to illustrate your authority and boost your brand.

-It’s clear that video—now essential to any online strategy—will continue to gain relevance in a post-pandemic marketplace.
+It’s clear that video—now essential to any online strategy—will maintain its relevance in a post-pandemic marketplace.

 And although this has been an unprecedented crisis, there is a silver lining.
 Businesses have connected more deeply with their communities, reinvented and streamlined their offerings, and returned to take on new challenges with fresh eyes.